rahulshankariyer/Cyclistic_Bike_Program_Membership/README.md

     (ii) Summer membership (May-October)

     (iii) Weekend-Summer hybrid membership (Saturdays & Sundays and all of July & August)
-2. Approach the Corporations and local businesses to enroll their employees and offer group discounts, thus increasing membership
+2. Approach the Corporations and local businesses to enroll their employees and offer group discounts, thus increasing membership.
 3. Initiate a program to attract riders 16 years and below
 4. Based on frequency, make sure all stations are stocked with appropriate numbers and type of bikes.

 ## Recommendations (General, not necessarily Data Based)

-1. Have a business tie up with a bank to finance annual memberships
+1. Have a business tie-up with a bank to finance annual memberships
 2. Develop an App for only members with
     - bike availability information at each station
     - bike reservation valid for 30 mins.